KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Remote-Control by Jopyth](https://github.com/Jopyth/MMM-Remote-Control)

-1. `Bug_report.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-2. `Feature_request.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-3. `config.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-4. `stale.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-5. Deprecated - Found 'omxplayer' in file `modules.json`: Try to replace it with `vlc`.
+1. Deprecated - Found 'omxplayer' in file `modules.json`: Try to replace it with `vlc`.
-6. Typo - Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
+2. Typo - Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
-7. Recommendation - Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+3. Recommendation - Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
-8. Recommendation - Found 'XMLHttpRequest' in file `remote.js`: Replace it with built-in fetch.
+4. Recommendation - Found 'XMLHttpRequest' in file `remote.js`: Replace it with built-in fetch.
-9. Recommendation - Found 'node-fetch' in file `download_modules.js`: Replace it with built-in fetch.
+5. Recommendation - Found 'node-fetch' in file `download_modules.js`: Replace it with built-in fetch.

 ## [MMM-Remote-Control-Repository by MMRIZE](https://github.com/MMRIZE/MMM-Remote-Control-Repository)